Blog

 Patients must be monitored and assessed before their doctor clears them to be released from the hospital.
 If your doctor fails to monitor or assess your condition, you may be discharged too soon.
 For example, if you are released too soon after suffering a concussion you could become dizzy, confused or light-headed as you walk.
 A subsequent fall could make your head injury much worse.

-If you believe medical malpractice caused your hospital fall and injury, it is vital to consult an experienced attorney to determine if you may have a case.
-We have extensive knowledge of medical malpractice laws and what it takes to prove a breach of the standard of care.
+If you believe medical malpractice caused your hospital fall and injury, it is very important to consult an experienced attorney to determine if you may have a case.
+At The Law Offices of Peter T. Nicholl, we have extensive knowledge of medical malpractice laws and what it takes to prove a breach of the standard of care.

 We do not charge legal fees or costs unless you receive compensation.
 The initial legal consultation is also free of charge.